syncfusion-content/maui-docs/MAUI/TreeMap/accessibility.md

 ## Keyboard shortcuts in .NET MAUI TreeMap (SfTreeMap)

-The [Syncfusion .NET MAUI TreeMap](https://ftstaging.syncfusion.com:14039/maui-controls/maui-tree-map) supports keyboard shortcuts for user interaction.
+The `Syncfusion .NET MAUI TreeMap` supports keyboard shortcuts for user interaction.

-N> It is only applicable for Windows and macOS.
+N> This feature is only applicable for Windows and macOS platforms.

-The table provided outlines various shortcuts and their associated functions.
+Below is a table outlining the various shortcuts and their associated functions:

 <table>
 <tr>